Skip to main content

 Note

-The above three buckets (defaultBucket, cloudStorageBucket, ciSource) must not have the same name.
-For specific configurations, refer to: Custom S3 Object Storage Bucket Configuration Guide
+The three buckets (defaultBucket, cloudStorageBucket, ciSource) cannot have the same name.
+For specific configuration, refer to: Custom S3 Object Storage Bucket Configuration Guide

 ./wedaCli install

-Run the following command to verify if the pod is running
+Run the following command to verify if Pods are running normally:

 kubectl -n weda-software get po